-- Provide direct services in-person and remotely services for students as indicated on the IEP; - Provide consult to classroom teachers around accommodations and modify work for students; - Provide pull out instruction for IEP students and others that need intervention in groups that allow for compliance of social distancing guidelines;

-- Provide inclusive (mix of students with IEPs and those without) small group content instruction in areas outside of the main classroom in collaboration with general education teachers; - Assess students as needed for special education eligibility (while maintaining social distancing guidelines); - For in person testing: Use of plastic dividers/clear plexiglass. - Facilitate IEP meetings virtually or partial in-person part if families prefer; - Use a range of ways to support students in class without going into multiple classrooms (zoom into classes either with a group of students or as a virtual tutor, provide video modeling, support through google docs remotely, etc); - Provide remote sessions to support study skills in small groups (virtual SACs) during the Wednesday all remote day; - The focus would be on completing assignments given by classroom teachers and supporting the use of compensatory strategies. - Provide co-teaching with classroom teachers during the all remote Wednesday; - Create and provide video modeling, checklists, and organizational tools to help students be successful with their independent assignments; and - Maintain a webpage that allows for easy access to support by parents and students.
+- Provide direct services in-person and remotely services for students as indicated on the IEP; - Provide IEP services in-person, remotely or a combination of both. - Provide consult to classroom teachers around accommodations and modify work for students; - Provide pull out instruction for IEP students and others that need intervention in groups that allow for compliance of social distancing guidelines; - Provide inclusive (mix of students with IEPs and those without) small group content instruction in areas outside of the main classroom in collaboration with general education teachers; - Assess students as needed for special education eligibility (while maintaining social distancing guidelines); - o For in person testing: Use of plastic dividers/clear plexiglass. - Facilitate IEP meetings virtually or partial in-person part if families prefer; - Facilitate IEP meetings virtually or in-person depending on the health and safety conditions. - Use a range of ways to support students in class without going into multiple classrooms (zoom into classes either with a group of students or as a virtual tutor, provide video modeling, support through google docs remotely, etc); - Provide remote sessions to support study skills in small groups (virtual SACs) during the Wednesday all remote day; - The focus would be on completing assignments given by classroom teachers and supporting the use of compensatory strategies. - Provide co-teaching with classroom teachers during the all remote Wednesday; - Create and provide video modeling, checklists, and organizational tools to help students be successful with their independent assignments; - Create and/or provide multiple supports for students that increase their independence; which may include video modeling, checklists, and organizational tools; and - Maintain a system that allows for easy access to support by parents and students.